rust-lang/cargo/src/doc/guide.md

 # Why Cargo exists

-Cargo is a tool that allows Rust projects to declare their various dependencies, and ensure that you’ll always get a repeatable build.
+Cargo is a tool that allows Rust projects to declare their various dependencies and ensure that you’ll always get a repeatable build.

 To accomplish this goal, Cargo does four things: